 COPD develops over time, typically due to long-term exposure of the lungs to cigarette smoke or other environmental irritants.
 When you have COPD, you may have one or both of the conditions that make up the disease—chronic bronchitis and emphysema.

-Emphysema In emphysema, some of the walls of the air sacs in your lungs are destroyed, leading to fewer, larger, and less flexible sacs, which means less surface area is available to absorb oxygen from the air you breathe.
+In emphysema, some of the walls of the air sacs in your lungs are damaged, leading to less flexible sacs, which means less oxygen from the air you breathe.